KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/normaliz0r.rst

    * - Parameter
      - Value
      - Description
+   * - BlackPt / WhitePt
+     - Picker
+     - Colors which define the output range.
+The minimum input value is mapped to the *blackpt*.
+The maximum input value is mapped to the *whitept*.
+The defaults are black and white respectively.
+Specifying white for *blackpt* and black for *whitept* will give color-inverted, normalized video.
+Shades of grey can be used to reduce the dynamic range (contrast).
+Specifying saturated colors here can create some interesting effects.
+Use the |color-picker| color picker or the color button to select the color.
    * - Smoothing
      - Float
      - The number of previous frames to use for temporal smoothing.
 The input range of each channel is smoothed using a rolling average over the current frame and the smoothing previous frames.
 The default is 0 (no temporal smoothing).